Frequently Asked Questions

 Do you require a purchase order before starting work?

 1. An official purchase order.
-Or at the very least, a purchase order number.
+Or at the very least, a purchase order number confirmed in writing or by email.

 2. Some other written instruction to proceed.
 This can be faxed or emailed.
 If you like you can use the "Place an Order" function on this website.